Bayesian hierarchical weighting adjustment and survey inference: Method

 Here $\textrm{Cauchy}_{+}$ and $\textrm{N}_{+}$ denotes the positive part of the Cauchy and normal distributions, respectively. \cite{gelman06-prior} proposes the half-Cauchy prior for the scale parameter in hierarchical models, which has the appealing property that it allows scale values arbitrarily close to 0, with heavy tails allowing large values when supported by the data.
 When $\lambda_k^{(l)}$ is close to 0, the posterior samples of $\alpha_{j,k}^{(l)}$ are shrunk towards 0.
 The scale parameter for the high-order interaction terms will be 0 if any of the related scale parameters for the main effects is 0.
 The overall regularization effect is determined by the error scale and the multiplicative scale parameters of the corresponding main effects.
 We assign a noninformative prior distribution to the intercept term and weakly informative prior distributions to the two global error scale parameters $(\sigma_y, \sigma)$, where $\sigma_y\sim \textrm{Cauchy}_{+}(0,5)$.

-Our proposed prior specification features the group selection of all possible level indicators for the same variable, similar to the group lasso~\citep{grouplasso06}.
+The global-local shrinkage prior can stabilize random effects modeling in small area estimation~\citep{priorSAE-Tang18}.
+Our proposed prior specification features the global-local shrinkage and group selection of all possible level indicators for the same variable, similar to the group lasso~\citep{grouplasso06}.
 We achieve the goal of variable selection under the similar specification with the Horseshoe prior distribution~\citep{horseshoe10} and improve by setting up group selection and multiplicative scales for high-order interactions for sparsity gains.
-We introduce weakly informative half-Cauchy prior distributions to error scales and informative half-normal prior distributions to the local scale parameters, in the same spirit as in~\cite{hyperprior:Aki16}, to improve parameter shrinkage estimation and computation efficiency.
+We introduce weakly informative half-Cauchy prior distributions to error scales and informative half-normal prior distributions to the local scale parameters to improve parameter shrinkage estimation and computation efficiency.
 When the posterior estimation of the scale parameter is close to 0, indicating the variable is not predictive; post-processing can be done to exclude the variable from poststratification cell construction for dimension reduction.
 This class of priors allows for variable selection in high dimension and keeps the hierarchical structure among main effects and interactions.

+\cite{hyperprior:Aki16} recommend the prior choice for the global shrinkage hyperparameters based on prior beliefs about the number of nonzero coefficients in the model.
+The hierarchy setting with correlated variables requires further investigation of such recommendation.
+We use the default choice $\textrm{Cauchy}_{+}(0,1)$ and conduct an extensive sensitivity analysis of the hyperparameter specification, where the results do not change.